-It's the stuff of cop shows: when someone is arrested the police say, "if you cannot afford a lawyer, one will be provided for you."
-Everyone knows these lines from the Miranda rights, but did you know it started with the Sixth Amendment?
+It's the stuff of cop shows: When someone is arrested the police say, "if you cannot afford a lawyer, one will be provided for you."
+Everyone knows these lines, but did you know the Miranda rights started with the Sixth Amendment?

-For brevity's sake, this video examines only the right to a lawyer and the 1961 case Gideon vs Wainright.
-This landmark case is the story of an ordinary man, who said he didn't commit the crime he was then convicted of.
 Everyone claims innocence, but what if you don't know how to defend yourself?
 That was Gideon's problem, and he was illiterate.
 Only because of a lucky break did he even know that he had the right to counsel.
+He was told by a fellow inmate of his right.

 Imagine representing a man whose alibi is a dog walker in a park three counties away at the time of the crime.
-It might be true, but if a PD has to be in court all over the state, they can't travel to hunt for a dog walker in a distant park.
-They just don't have time, so they urge their client to plead it out to a lesser charge.
-Guilty pleas and criminal convictions are a significant social factor in the lives of families.
-Pleading out to crimes means that someone can't pass background checks for employment.
+It might be true, but the public defender may not have the resources to get the evidence, so they urge their client to plead it out to a lesser charge.
+This means that the accused can't pass background checks for employment.
 Everyone suffers.

 A double whammy of injustice